 - 7.8.
 APR: (Describe the accomplishments for the APR in the 12-month program year.
 In accordance with 24 CFR § 1000.512(b)(3), provide an analysis and explanation of cost overruns or high unit costs.): - a.
-Managed Low Rent, MHAP (tenant-based rental assistance), HomeGO (homebuyer lease-purchase), and Section 184 programs. - b.
-Screened 25 applications for assistance to determine program eligibility. - c.
+Managed Low Rent, MHAP (tenant-based rental assistance), HomeGO (homebuyer leasepurchase), and Section 184 programs.
+Transitioned one NAHASDA homebuyer unit to low rent.
+Conveyed one NAHASDA unit. - b.
+Screened 39 applications for assistance to determine program eligibility. - c.
 Maintained a waiting list of qualified low income Indian families and made placements when assistance became available. - d.
 Conducted annual and interim recertifications of family income and composition. - e.
-Interior inspections occurred only with unit turnover due to COVID-19 protocols.
+Performed exterior inspections as scheduled.
+14 low rent units were not inspected due to COVID-19 concerns or illness.